ricasbp/BDAdoptedPoopies/README.md

 # Description of the project:
 This project analyzed relational and non-relational database paradigms within the context of the Advanced Database Course.
 Through schema design, indexing, and query optimizations, this project provided an exploration of database structures and performance enhancements across SQLite and MongoDB, highlighting the nuanced differences between relational and non-relational approaches.
+By creating better indexing, query times were improved by 95%, showcasing the significant impact of optimization techniques on database performance.

 Using the same data, we created two DataBases:
 ## NoSQL DataBase Schema: